nanvel/blog/2015/12/swift-notes.md

 #### Labels

-Works with brek and continue.
+Works with break and continue.

 ```bash
   1> label1: for i in 1...3 {